Create a Client Operation

 Before you can set up a client operation, you must have at least one host transaction available to reference.
 See Declare a Host Transaction.

 If you are creating a client operation using the Declare a Host Transaction wizard, then the host transaction has already been determined.

 When you create a client operation you must define the mapping between it and the host transaction and its data structure.
 You can modify the names and hierarchy of elements in your client schema until you are certain that the properties of your client operation match the data structure defined in the host transaction.

 Alternatively, you can create a new client operation as part of the Declare a Host Transaction wizard workflow.
 If this is the case, a host transaction has already been determined and you can skip Step 3 in this procedure.

 At this point, if necessary, you can modify the names and hierarchy of the elements in your client schema until the structure is an accurate representation of the host program data structure.

 See Map Client Schema to Host Program Data Structure for more information.

-The next step is to open Web Builder and build your interface objects for use in client applications.
+The next step is to build your project for use in client applications.

 |Map Client Schema to Host Program Data Structure|